0xProject/0x-monorepo/packages/react-docs/README.md

 *   Allow user to pass in styling for all major elements similar to [Material-UI](http://www.material-ui.com/).
 *   Allow user to define an alternative font and have it change everywhere.
-*   Add source links to Solidity docs (currently unsupported by Doxity).
+*   Add source links to Solidity docs (currently unsupported by solc, which underlies sol-doc).

 ## Contributing